 Historical migrations of accounts

 Sage50 Canada allows you to transfer balances to new accounts on the close of year (transferring of opening balances).
-The history for these accounts will also be renumbered by Dataswitcher.
-Example: You have an old account 1250 which you have used in 2018, start of year 2019 you renumber this account to 1251, Dataswitcher will then also renumber the 2018 year for 1250 to 1251.
+Quickbooks does not support this as it does not support fiscal years so Dataswitcher closes the account off on the start of the financial year.
+Example: You have an old account 1250 which you have used in 2018, start of year 2019 you renumber this account to 1251.

 Financial start date